Slice Emittance Preservation and Focus Control in a Passive Plasma Lens

-The small changes in energy also allowed the beam propagation to be modeled using the betatron envelope equation \cite{lee_2019_AcceleratorPhysics}, \mbox{$\frac{1}{2}\beta^{\prime\prime} + \kappa\beta - \frac{1}{\beta}\left[1 + \left(\frac{\beta^\prime}{2}\right)^2 \right] = 0$}.
+where primes denote differentiation with respect to $s$.
 Using the covariances from the fits to the incoming beam, 1000 random sets of initial parameters (normalized emittance, waist beta, and waist location) were generated from a tri-variate normal distribution for each slice and propagated through the assumed focusing channel to model the focused waist parameters.
-The outgoing slice-waist parameters of the emittance-preserved slices could be reproduced (see Fig. \ref{fig:2}a and c) by assuming the action of the PPL to be approximated by a Gaussian focusing channel \cite{schroder_2020_NatCommun,garland_2021_RevSciInstr,lindstrom_2024_NatCommun} with an RMS length of 14.8\,mm and peak focusing strength of $\kappa=780$\,m\textsuperscript{-2}, corresponding to a peak focusing gradient of 2.7\,kT/m and plasma density of $9.1\times10^{13}$\,cm\textsuperscript{-3}.
-The resulting RMS envelope propagation for the slice indicated in Fig. \ref{fig:2}b is shown in gray in Fig. \ref{fig:2}a.
-Particle-in-cell (PIC) simulations using a nearly identical plasma channel and bunch parameters reconstructed from experimental data, where energy slices were mapped to time via the linear LPS, agree with the model and show emittance preservation for the whole bunch (see Fig. \ref{fig:2}b and c and End Matter).
+The outgoing slice-waist parameters of the emittance-preserved slices could be reproduced (see Fig. \ref{fig:4}a and c) by assuming the action of the PPL to be approximated by a Gaussian focusing channel \cite{schroder_2020_NatCommun,garland_2021_RevSciInstr,lindstrom_2024_NatCommun} with an RMS length of 14.8\,mm and peak focusing strength of $\kappa=780$\,m\textsuperscript{-2}, corresponding to a peak focusing gradient of 2.7\,kT/m and plasma density of $9.1\times10^{13}$\,cm\textsuperscript{-3}.
+The resulting RMS envelope propagation for the slice indicated in Fig. \ref{fig:4}b is shown in green in Fig. \ref{fig:4}a.
+PIC simulations using a nearly identical plasma channel and bunch parameters reconstructed from experimental data, where energy slices were mapped to time via the linear LPS, agree with the model and show emittance preservation for the whole bunch (see Fig. \ref{fig:4}b and c, and Appendix).